Spring Break Safety: 17 Items Every College Student Needs to Pack

 If you have a college kid doing “the spring break thing” this year, here are a few survival items they should have packed in their suitcase.

 2. A flashlight or other light source.
-I always have at least one LED flashlight with me, no matter where I go.
-Your college student might like the UVPaqlite, which doesn’t depend on batteries for its light.
-Dark, unfamiliar areas can be dangerous, and having a dependable light source is highly recommended.
-Even a tiny keychain LED light is better than nothing.
+I always have at least one LED flashlight with me, no matter where I go, and include a couple of choices in this article about everyday carry for your purse.
+Dark, unfamiliar areas can be dangerous and a lot of spring break parties and events last well into the night.
+A dependable light source is highly recommended.
+Even a tiny keychain LED light is better than nothing, and this one can be charged via a USB port.

-4. Sunscreen.
+4. Sunscreen and aloe in very small packets or bottles.
 Sunburns are no fun on vacay (or any other time for that matter!).
 If your college student has sensitive skin, they should test one or two brands of sunscreen, maybe even more, to ensure they find one that doesn’t cause an allergic reaction.

 5. A whistle.
 Young women, in particular, can find themselves in precarious situations and in need of help.
-My own personal choice for self-defense is not a whistle, but if this is all that can be legally packed in a suitcase, it’s better than nothing.
 Additionally, this article by a former CIA officer shares methods to help women to spot and avoid trouble in the first place.

-6. A small solar charger.
-Your college student should never leave home without a cell phone and battery charger.
+6. A small power bank with a solar panel.
+Your college student should never leave home without a cell phone and power bank.
 If their phone’s battery is running low and they can’t get to an electrical outlet, a solar charger can save the day.
-Make sure they also have a charging cord.
+From my own experience, a power bank with the built-in solar panel can add too much weight to a small everyday carry kit.
+In that case, check out a super-lightweight power bank with built-in charging cords instead.

 7. A good book.
 Flights can be delayed and canceled.
 Travel almost always brings various inconveniences, and a paperback book is a great way to pass the time.
-I don’t recommend bringing a Kindle or Nook because they are easy items for a thief to pocket.
+I don’t recommend bringing a Kindle because they are easy items for a thief to pocket.
 (A Kindle app on a cell phone is a great option.
-Just make sure that your cell phone doesn’t get lost or stolen!)
+Just make sure that your cell phone doesn’t get lost or stolen and that you have a charged power bank!)
 Hey, if your kid is survival-minded, they might like my survival manual, Survival Mom!

 8. Travel-sized sanitation products: hand sanitizer, a small packet of tissues (emergency TP), a packet of Clorox wipes.
 I’m not exactly a germaphobe, but you never know what bacteria and viruses might be lurking, especially in a very large group of people.
 Moreover, if your kid is going on a cruise ship, I recommend wiping down all surfaces of the stateroom, including phone and TV remote control, with a few disinfecting wipes.
-Oh, and if you fall on that side of the fence, include a few masks, just in case.
 Here’s a longer list of hygiene items to consider.

 9. Anti-diarrhea medicine.
 Stomach flu, too much alcohol, food poisoning, and stress can cause tummy problems, and who wants to spend their vacation stuck in the bathroom?